salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 The resulting RMF files and localization densities from this analysis can be viewed in [UCSF Chimera](https://www.rbvi.ucsf.edu/chimera/) (version>=1.13) or [UCSF ChimeraX](https://www.cgl.ucsf.edu/chimerax/).

-Here, we plotted each centroid model (A - blue, B - orange, and C - purple) from clustering and compared that model to the experimental EM profile (gray).
+Here, we plotted each centroid model (A - blue, B - orange, and C - purple) from the most populated cluster for each snapshot model and compared that model to the experimental EM profile (gray).

 \image html static_snapshots_noCC.png width=600px